 Below is a brief overview of each module.
 The topics listed here are not inclusive of everything covered in each module.
 For a more detailed description of each module, including the instructors and upcoming scheduled dates, click here or click the specific module title below for a full course description.
 Each module is a 4-day course including approximately 30 hours of in-class study.
 Some modules require pre-reading or other homework assignments to be completed before the module begins.

 Participants explore the sister science to yoga, Ayurveda.
 In this module, students gain competency with the 5 elements, 3 doshas, Ayurvedic lifestyle practices, and the personalizing of yoga based on one’s doshic constitution.
 Other topics include doshic specific meditation, pranayama, and mantras and the 3 gunas.
+Available in an online or in-person format.

 Deepen and expand your teaching skills through in-depth study of applied anatomy and physiology for the yoga practitioner.
 A portion of this module is devoted to working with common physical imbalances seen in the yoga classroom.
 A strong focus on the musculo-skeletal system, looking at the muscles, bones, fascia, and kinesiology is included.
 This course offers instruction in safe and effective teaching of poses using anatomically correct cues.